 If a student loan is transferred the servicer must notify the borrower of the new servicer 15 days before the borrower is required to send in a payment.
 (Civ.
 Code §1788.102(m)).

 California also has the Educational Debt Collection Practices Act (“EDCPA”) which prohibits schools from withholding transcripts for a current or former student on the grounds that the student owes a debt.
 (Civ.
 Code §1788.90 et seq.).

 Enforcement of the SBBOR

-Any consumer who suffers damage from the result of the failure of a servicer to comply with this new law can bring a private right of action.
+Any consumer who suffers damage from the result of the failure of a service to comply with this new law can bring a private right of action.
 (Civ.
 Code §1788.103(b)).
-The consumer can recover actual damages which shall be no less than $500 per plaintiff, per violation (not per case), punitive damages, and attorney’s fees.
-If the violation substantially interfered with a borrower’s right to an alternative payment arrangement or other financial benefit then the court shall award treble actual damages of no less than $1500 per plaintiff, per violation.
+The consumer can recover actual damages which shall be no less than $500 per plaintiff, per violation (not per case), punitive damages, and attorney's fees.
+If the violation substantially interfered with a borrower's right to an alternative payment arrangement or another financial benefit then the court shall award treble actual damages of no less than $1500 per plaintiff, per violation.

 Prior to filing an action under the SBBOR a consumer must provide written notice to the servicer 45 days prior to filing the action.
 (Civ.
 Code §1788.103(d)).
 This notice must be sent via certified or registered mail, return receipt requested to the address on file with the Department of Business Oversight or to their principal place of business in California.

 Our firm can help student loan borrowers across the state of California with any issues they may be facing regarding repayment of student loans.
 Please contact us for a free consultation.